ShawnMcGough/copilot-demo-mermaid-diagram/README.md

 This with guide you through learning and creating a Mermaid diagram using GitHub Copilot.

-### Step 1: Learn more about Mermaid Diagrams
+## Step 1: Learn more about Mermaid Diagrams

 In GitHub Copilot Chat, type the following prompt to learn more about Mermaid diagrams:

 ```
-can you show me the different types of mermaid diagrams.
-Please make them car themed.
+Show me the different types of mermaid diagrams.
+Use a car theme to help explain the different types.
 ```

-Bonus: ask Copilot to format the document in a way that is easy to read.
+> **_Bonus:_** prompt Copilot to format the document in a way that is easy to read.

-### Step 2: Create a Diagram
+## Step 2: Create a Diagram

-Once you have chosen the type of Mermaid diagram you want to create, you can start writing the code.
+Once you have chosen the type of Mermaid diagram you want to create, you can begin to write the Markdown code.

-#### Creating a gitGraph
+### Creating a gitGraph

 For example, if you want to create a gitGraph, you can use the following prompts:

+*Prompt 1*
 ```
 Help me create a new mermaid diagram gitGraph based on the criteria I send you in the upcoming prompts.
-Please let me know how I can improve my prompt as I type in the criteria
+Please let me know how I can improve my prompt as I type in the criteria.
 ```

+*Prompt 2* -
-Prompt 2 would be the criteria for the gitGraph diagram.
+add the criteria for the gitGraph diagram.

 ```
 In the upcoming sprint, we will have two feature branches "add login" and "create login button".